Hungary

 Are you looking for (international) funding?
 Check our general funding page for different funding guides, grants and open calls, or the digital Cultural Mobility Funding Guide for the Netherlands for regional, private and international (mobility) funding.

-In the Netherlands the means for international cultural cooperation are delegated to the national funds.
+In the Netherlands the means for international cultural cooperation are delegated to six national sector funds.
 The fund that works for your art form or discipline, has one or several subsidy schemes for internationalisation.
 To make sure the program fits your project, contact the advisors of the fund before starting the process of application.
-These are the national funds:

 Design, Creative Industries, Architecture, Digital Culture